-Patient Selection for Manual Ventilation: It was also Ibsen who realized that it was the high PCO2 levels were combining with water to produce carbonic acid and hence the high bicarbonate values; they did not indicate an alkalosis of unknown origin.
-Measurement was achieved by interpolation on an acid-base nomogram employing measurements of pH and bicarbonate at known PCO2 levels.
+Patient Selection for Manual Ventilation: It was also Ibsen who realized that the high PCO2 levels combined with water to produce carbonic acid and hence also high bicarbonate values; these values were not indicating an alkalosis of unknown origin.
+PCO2 measurement was achieved by interpolation on an acid-base nomogram employing measurements of pH and bicarbonate at known PCO2 levels.
 With this new understanding, patients were selected largely based on the measurement of their Blood PCO2 levels.

 Standard Base Excess was devised by Siggaard-Andersen and colleagues in response.
 The laboratory calculation was performed using a hemoglobin concentration of 5 g/dL (3 mmol/L), which approximates the in-vivo situation.
 This satisfactory measure of the Metabolic Component remains the standard today.

 Growth of Knowledge

 Our understanding of acid-base balance depends on numerous underlying inventions, discoveries and theories.
 Blood gas analysis is used frequently partly because it is now convenient, and partly because of the growth in our knowledge and understanding of acid base physiology.